 - 100% received an offer within two months of graduation.

-The total employment rate within six months of graduation was 96.0% in the last several years.
-The average starting salary is $78,000.
+The total employment rate within six months of graduation was 96.0% in the last several years and the average starting salary is $74,000.

 The M.S.
 Engineering Physics program has been hailed by the American Institute of Physics (AIP) as among the unranked list of the top 13 programs of Masters-granting institutions nationwide [PDF].
 Our graduate faculty - those that teach and/or do research with graduate students - includes Dr. François Amet, Dr. Michael Briley, Dr. Jennifer Burris, Dr. Anthony Calamai, Dr. Daniel Caton, Dr. Sid Clements, Dr. Tonya Coffey, Dr. Richard Gray, Dr. Brooke Hester, Brad Johnson, Ben Madison, Dr. Courtney McGahee, Dr. James Sherman, and Dr. Chris Thaxton.
 The faculty have extensive experience in industry, government agencies, and academics in fields ranging from electrostatics for NASA missions, to nano-scale materials characterization, stellar and Earth atmospheric studies, granular flows and fluid dynamics, atmospheric physics, biophysics, and optics.
 Primarily, the graduate curriculum and graduate student projects are focused on the Physics of Engineering - specifically of the study and development of instrumentation and automation for applications such as remote sensing, signal processing, astronomical control systems, manufacturing and testing controls, and robotics.